Maserati MC20 new car review

 Summary

 So the wait was worthwhile.
 For as long as most of us can remember, a Maserati sports car was a model you chose if you couldn't quite afford a Ferrari and wanted more of a GT.
 Or, more recently, it wasn't a sports car at all but a luxury saloon or an SUV.
-Now however, just as Maserati returns to motorsport, it returns to the supercar sector - and in some style with this MC20.
+Now however, just as Maserati returns to motorsport, it returns to the super sportscar sector - and in some style with this MC20.

-Be in no doubt, if you're fortunate enough to be looking at a Ferrari 296 GTB, a Lamborghini Huracan or a McLaren Artura, this Maserati should also be in your thinking.
-There's so much about it you might love - the engine, the styling, the driving experience - and the fact that it's rather better than the competitors just mentioned at being both a sports car and a GT.
+After all, there's so much about it you might love - the styling and the carefully crafted cabin combining with an engaging yet accessible driving experience which has a lot to do with the way that it's rather better than the competitors just mentioned at being both a super sportscar and a GT.
 And the best bit is that with new Stellantis investment behind the company, this might be just the start of what Maserati can achieve.
 A new era has begun.

 + More